 School Code Free Lunch Reduced Lunch Deseg In Free Deseg In Reduced Total

-and the second 376.85 24.99 401.84
+330.24 12.00 342.24

-Grand Total 376.85 24.99 ••• 401.84
+Grand Total 330.24 12.00 - 342.24

-5. Finance Answer the following questions with an appropriate response of true, false, or otherwise noted.
-N/A unless Section Question Answer The district/charter school maintained a calendar in accordance with 160.041, 171.029, 171.031, and 171.033, RSMo and all attendance hours were reported.
-True 5.2 The district/charter school maintained complete and accurate attendance records allowing for the accurate calculation of Average Daily Attendance which includes the reporting of calendar and attendance hours, for all students in accordance with all applicable state rules and regulations.
-Sampling of records included those students receiving instruction in the following categories: Academic Programs Off-Campus True Career Exploration Program - Off Campus True Cooperative Occupational Education (COE) or Supervised Occupational Experience Program True Dual enrollment True Homebound instruction True Missouri Options N/A Prekindergarten eligible to be claimed for state aid True Remediation True Sheltered Workshop participation True Students participating in the school flex program N/A Traditional instruction (full and part-time students) True Virtual instruction (MOCAP or other option) True Work Experience for Students with Disabilities True
+Section herwise noted.
+Question Answer

+5.1 The district/charter school maintained a calendar in accordance with 160.041, 171.029, 171.031, and 171.033, RSMo and all attendance hours were reported.
+True

+5.2 The district/charter school maintained complete and accurate attendance records allowing for the accurate calculation of Average Daily Attendance, which includes the reporting of calendar and attendance hours, for all

+students in accordance with all applicable state rules and regulations.
+Sampling of records included those students receiving instruction in the following categories:

+Academic Programs Off-Campus True

+Career Exploration Program - Off Campus True

+Cooperative Occupational Education (COE) or Supervised

+Occupational Experience Program True

+Dual enrollment True

+Homebound instruction True

+, Missouri Options N/A

+Prekindergarten eligible to be claimed for state aid True

+Remediation True

+Sheltered Workshop participation True

+Students participating in the school flex program N/A

+Traditional instruction (full and part-time students) True

+Virtual instruction (MOCAP or other option) Work Experience for Students with Disabilities